ytorg/Yotter/README.md

 * [My fork of youtube_search](https://github.com/pluja/youtube_search-fork)

 ### 💌 Donate
-Testing with a public instance will soon be needed, and I will need to set up a server for this.
-If I want that Parasitter to go public and host some users I will need a (relativelly) good server and this is somehow expensive for me.
-So any contribution will be really welcome!

-This project is completelly Open Source and is built on my own free time as a hobby.
-So if you like it, you can buy me a coffee!
+This project is completelly free and Open Source and will always be.
+I am dedicating my free time to build it so if you like it, you can buy me a coffee!

 - **Bitcoin**: `3EjaWjtsHz4WpbVL5Wx8Xg6MfyRRnKYj4e`
 - **Monero**: `83hinYmUkMH2ANgdhxRupmakzLwN26ddePrLQvZv4E3Q1CWjq7MDzsKRcPqLPQwTvG3DdujyaxbKbMsf9VKVAmphMhsfndc`